• Skip to primary navigation

 3. Add the eggs, extra yolk, and vanilla, then scrape the bottom and sides of the bowl to make sure everything is combining nicely.

 4. Gradually stir in the buttermilk.
-The batter will still be pretty thick here, but it will get a lot thinner with the next step!
+The batter will start to thin out some here, and will get even thinner with the next step.

 Two photos showing hot coffee being added to cake batter and the batter divided between two pans.